wotbrew/relic/README.md

 Are you tired of writing mechanical wiring and glue?
 That has *nothing* to do with your actual business logic?

 `relic` might help, but it's not a medical professional.
 It's a functional relational programming library.

-- like SQL for clojure data.
-- join with joy with the glorious relational open access information model.
-- laugh at cache invalidation problems with __incremental materialized views__ and dataflow sorcery.
-- __constraints__ a-la-carte, gain confidence.
-I'm not talking just types, say things like [order can have at most 10 items if its associated customer is called bob and its tuesday](https://wotbrew.github.io/relic/constraints).

 Definitely not at all like the other in-memory databases in clojure. this time its different, really.